Nina Toussaint-White: Career

-In 2009, Toussaint-White was offered the part of nurse Syd Chambers, in the BBC soap opera EastEnders, making her first screen appearance in February 2009.
+In 2009, Toussaint-White was offered the part of nurse Syd Chambers, in the BBC soap opera EastEnders, making her first screen appearance in 2009.
 She played this character until her departure in October 2009.
-She has also appeared in Primeval, and acted in stage productions, including Race, Toussaint-White performed alongside Jasper Britton, Charles Daish and Clarke Peters.
+She has also appeared in Primeval, and acted in stage productions, including Race.

-In February 2012, she appeared as Mattie Grace in Holby City.
-In March 2012, it was announced that Toussaint-White would appear opposite her ex-EastEnders co-star Lacey Turner in the ITV2 supernatural drama Switch.
+In 2012, she appeared as Mattie Grace in Holby City.
+In March 2012, it was announced that White would appear in the ITV2 supernatural drama Switch.

 In 2015, Toussaint-White appeared as Tree in The Etienne Sisters at the Theatre Royal Stratford East.
-For this performance she was nominated for Best Performance in a Musical in the 2016 UK Theatre Awards alongside her co-cast members Allyson Ava-Brown and Jennifer Saayeng.
-In September 2016, Toussaint-White appeared as Jane alongside Dominic Cooper and Ophelia Lovibond in the revival of The Libertine by Stephen Jeffreys at the Theatre Royal Bath.
-Starring opposite Richard Madden and Keeley Hawes, Toussaint-White portrayed DS Louise Rayburn.
-In December 2021, Toussaint-White was cast in the action film Kandahar.
+For this performance she was nominated for Best Performance in a Musical in the 2016 UK Theatre Awards alongside her co-cast members.
+In 2016, Toussaint-White appeared as Jane in the revival of The Libertine by Stephen Jeffreys at the Theatre Royal Bath.
+White portrayed DS Louise Rayburn.
+In 2021, Toussaint-White was cast in the action film Kandahar.